-County child welfare agencies must assess whether the parent made an appropriate decision regarding the child's safety and welfare when he or she placed the child with the relative/caretaker, regardless of whether the alleged perpetrator meets the caretaker definition.
+Local county child welfare agencies must assess whether the parent made an appropriate decision regarding the child's safety and welfare when he or she placed the child with the relative/caretaker, regardless of whether the alleged perpetrator meets the caretaker definition.
+When allegations involve an adult who does not meet the caretaker definition, but provides care for the child, the parent, custodian, or guardian's decision to allow the adult to provide care and their response to the abuse or neglect must be screened for maltreatment.

-The report must be accepted for assessment if it cannot be determined whether the alleged perpetrator meets the statutory definitions of a caretaker.
+The report must be accepted for assessment if it cannot be determined whether the alleged perpetrator meets the statutory definition of a caretaker.